Dnlbb/Expression-Parsing-Calculator/README.md

 # Expression Parsing Calculator
 ## Overview
 This program is an expression parsing calculator that evaluates arithmetic expressions containing variables.
 It leverages a recursive descent parser based on a specific grammar for evaluating expressions.
-It can handle basic arithmetic operations: addition, subtraction, multiplication, and division.
+It can handle basic arithmetic operations: addition, subtraction, multiplication, and division

 ## Grammar
 The grammar used by the parser is defined as follows: